Logarithmic adic spaces: some foundational results: Introduction

-An \emph{affinoid field} $(k, k^+)$ is a Huber pair in which $k$ is a \Pth{possibly trivial} nonarchimedean local field \Pth{\ie, a field complete with respect to a nonarchimedean multiplicative norm $| \cdot |: k \to \bR_{\geq 0}$}, and $k^+$ is an open valuation subring of $\cO_k := \{ x \in k : |x| \leq 1 \}$ \Ref{see \cite[\aDef 4.2.4]{Scholze/Weinstein:2017-blpag}}.
+An \emph{affinoid field} $(k, k^+)$ is a Huber pair in which $k$ is a \Pth{possibly trivial} nonarchimedean local field \Pth{\ie, a field complete with respect to a nonarchimedean multiplicative norm $| \cdot |: k \to \bR_{\geq 0}$}, and $k^+$ is an open valuation subring of $\cO_k := \{ x \in k : |x| \leq 1 \}$ \Pth{see \cite[\aDef 4.2.4]{Scholze/Weinstein:2020-BLG}}.
 When $k$ is a nontrivial nonarchimedean field \Pth{\ie, a field that is complete with respect to a nontrivial nonarchimedean multiplicative norm}, we shall regard rigid analytic varieties over $k$ as adic spaces over $(k, \cO_k)$, by virtue of \cite[(1.1.11)]{Huber:1996-ERA}.

 We shall follow \cite[\aSecs 1.6 and 1.7]{Huber:1996-ERA} for the definition and basic properties of unramified, smooth, and \'etale morphisms of locally noetherian adic spaces.
-More generally, we say that a homomorphism $(R, R^+) \to (S, S^+)$ of Huber pairs is \emph{finite \'etale} if $R \to S$ is finite \'etale as a ring homomorphism, and if $S^+$ is the integral closure of $R^+$ in $S$; and that a morphism $f: Y \to X$ of adic spaces is \emph{finite \'etale} if, for each $x \in X$, there exists an open affinoid neighborhood $U$ of $x$ in $X$ such that $V = f^{-1}(U)$ is affinoid, and if the induced homomorphism of Huber pairs $\bigl(\cO_X(U), \cO_X^+(U)\bigr) \to \bigl(\cO_Y(V), \cO_Y^+(V)\bigr)$ is finite \'etale.
-We say that a morphism $f: Y \to X$ of adic spaces is \emph{\'etale} if, for each $y \in Y$, there exists open neighborhood $V$ of $y$ in $Y$ such that the restriction of $f$ to $U$ factors as the composition of an open immersion, a finite \'etale morphism, and another open immersion.
+More generally, without the locally noetherian hypothesis, we say that a homomorphism $(R, R^+) \to (S, S^+)$ of Huber pairs is \emph{finite \'etale} if $R \to S$ is finite \'etale as a ring homomorphism, and if $S^+$ is the integral closure of $R^+$ in $S$.
+We say that a morphism $f: Y \to X$ of adic spaces is \emph{finite \'etale} if, for each $x \in X$, there exists an open affinoid neighborhood $U$ of $x$ in $X$ such that $V = f^{-1}(U)$ is affinoid, and if the induced homomorphism of Huber pairs $\bigl(\cO_X(U), \cO_X^+(U)\bigr) \to \bigl(\cO_Y(V), \cO_Y^+(V)\bigr)$ is finite \'etale.
+We say that a morphism $f: Y \to X$ of adic spaces is \emph{\'etale} if, for each $y \in Y$, there exists open neighborhood $V$ of $y$ in $Y$ such that the restriction of $f$ to $V$ factors as the composition of an open immersion, a finite \'etale morphism, and another open immersion.